 Who doesn’t love a nice colorful sunrise or sunset?
 I think that’s part of what drags many of us outside with our cameras in hand.

-The Skylight filter is perfect for these types of photos as it applies a similar effect as a warming filter does.
-The further to the right you pull the slider, the more warmth is applied.
+The Skylight filter is perfect for these types of photos as it has a similar effect to a warming filter.
+The further you pull the slider to the right, the more warmth is applied.

-This doesn’t work for every photo, and it should be applied with some caution, but for the right image, it does a lot to enhance the atmosphere.
+This doesn’t work for every photo, and it should be applied with some caution, but it does a lot to enhance the atmosphere for the right image.

 It’s no secret that most of us have our habits.
-This is true when processing our images too.
-Even though every image is unique and should be treated individually, most of us tend to follow the same steps and use the same tools during the editing workflow.
+This is true when processing our images, too.
+Even though every image is unique and should be treated individually, most of us follow the same steps and use the same tools during the editing workflow.

-Color Efex (and the Nik Collection in general) also has a preset function.
-Just as in other software, these are used to apply a series of adjustments in just one click.
-It’s possible to both create your own and import others’ presets.
+Color Efex (and the Nik Collection) also have a preset function.
+Just like in other software, presets allow you to apply a series of adjustments with one click.
+You can create your own presets or import others’ presets.

-Adjustments in a preset aren’t locked.
-That’s important to remember.
-After applying it, you have full access to all the filters it uses and can adjust the settings as needed.
-It’s also possible to turn off filters that might not work for that particular photo.
+Adjustments in a preset aren’t locked, which is important to remember.
+After applying the preset, you have full access to all the filters it uses and can adjust the settings as needed.
+You can also turn off filters that might not work for that particular photo.

 How to Create Presets in Color Efex

-Creating a preset in Color Efex Pro is quite straightforward.
+Creating a preset in Color Efex Pro is relatively straightforward.
 All you have to do is follow these simple steps:

-- Apply the filters and settings you want to include in the preset (for example Pro Contrast, Detail Extractor, and Darken/Lighten Center)
+1. Apply the filters and settings you want to include in the preset (for example, Pro Contrast, Detail Extractor, and Darken/Lighten Center)

 Your new preset can now be found in the Custom section in the left panel.
 The name can be changed by clicking on the text and writing in the new one.
 You can also click the star icon to save it as a favorite (which can be handy when you have many filters)